xtxwy/smartphonesdumbapps/trunk/bin/README.txt

 analyze_android.pl
 ==================
-Unpacks an Android APK file, decodes the included XML files (including AndroidManifest.xml), dumps permissions required by the app, disassembles the DEX code and looks for URLs, hostnames and portions of web paths.
+-Unpacks an Android APK file
+-Decodes the included XML files (including AndroidManifest.xml) -Dumps permissions required by the app
+-Dumps screens in the app
+-Disassembles the DEX code
+-Looks for URLs, hostnames and portions of web paths.

 Notes:
 -Using axml2xml (http://code.google.com/p/android-random/source/browse/trunk/axml2xml/axml2xml.pl) to unpack the binary AndroidManifext.xml file